Distance Learning Requirements & Competencies

 "Analysis of our data from surveys, interviews, and focus groups along with professional articles suggest factors such as computer skills, reading comprehension, preference for online learning, independent learning style, time management skills, realistic expectations about demands of an online course, a required orientation, minimum GPA, and consideration of the history of withdrawing from courses are predictors for success in an online course."
 (QEP 2008)

 Before you enroll in an online course, you should be comfortable demonstrating the skills listed above and below.
-To determine this, please take the "Are You Ready for Distance Learning?" assessment.
-There you will be asked questions on topics in the areas of how well you can use a computer; how motivated, organized, and self-directed you are; how you prefer to learn new information; and you will even be able to measure your on-screen reading speed and comprehension.
+To determine this, please take the "Are you ready for Distance Learning?" assessment.
+There you will be asked questions on topics in the areas of how well you can use a computer; how motivated, organized, and self-directed you are; and how you prefer to learn new information.

 Distance Learners should be able to: